golemfactory/golem-architecture/arch-snapshot/arch.md

 users define their needs programmatically, allowing the [Provider Agent](#provider-agent) and [Requestor Agent](#requester-agent) software to handle these tasks automatically.

-It is the main goal of the [Provider Agent](#provider-agent) to implement logic for selling resources in Golem Network.
+The [Provider Agent](#provider-agent) is primarily responsible for implementing the logic needed to sell resources on the Golem Network.
 From high level perspective, Provider Agent application should do following things:
 1. Describe Resources using property language to create an [Offer](#offer)
-2. Publish the Offer in the market
+2. Publish the Offer on the market
 3. Monitor incoming Proposals and negotiate an [Agreement](#agreement) with the most promising [Requestor](#requestor)
 4. Allocate the promised Resources in accordance with the [Agreement](#agreement)
 5. Monitor resources usage and charge Requestor Agent